 You want to keep both goals present in your mind, even though you’ll be working more actively on the short-term goal first.

 When setting your goals, it’s important to include a few that will make us stretch and grow to achieve them.
 These might be learning a new skill or trying something that is uncomfortable and maybe a little frightening, such as public speaking.
 It also helps to set a breakthrough goal that would represent a quantum leap.

 Examples goals that require a breakthrough include: publishing a book, starting a business, getting on Oprah, winning a gold medal at the Olympics, or getting elected president of your industry association.

 Material goals are important, but the ultimate goal is to become a master at life.
-In the long run, the greatest benefit we receive from pursuing our dreams is not the outer trappings of fulfilling the dream, but who we become in the process.
+In the long run, the greatest benefits we receive from pursuing our dreams are not the outer trappings of fulfilling the dream, but who we become in the process.

 The outer symbols of success can all be easily lost.
 Houses burn down, companies go bankrupt, relationships end, cars get old, bodies age and fame wanes, but who you are, what you have learned, and the new skills you have developed never go away.
 These are the true prizes of success.

 “You should set a goal big enough that in the process of achieving it, you become someone worth becoming.” – Jim Rohn